Frequently Asked Questions

 How do I make a reservation?

-Even if you have never been here before, you can make a reservation by either submitting theReservation Form, by calling us at 608-924-3647 or emailing us at firstname.lastname@example.org.
+Existing clients can make a reservation by either submitting theReservation Form, by calling us at 608-924-3647 or emailing us at firstname.lastname@example.org.
+New clients need to submit the New Client Form and refer to the New Customer Tab for more information about the on-boarding process.

 What time can I drop off or pick up my pet?